butaixianran/Blender-Camera-Preset-Generator/README.md

 ## 1.1.0
 * Change all preset's start frame to current frame.
 * Change default start frame from "Project start" to current frame.
+* Add "Follow Last Camera" to option "Start Frame"
+* From now on,"Start Frame" option won't change because of loading preset.